 Workstream 1: Clinical Research Questions

-Using data from patients’ GP records we will work with a company, IQVIA*, to develop an algorithm (a set of rules) that will predict if a patient will be diagnosed with axSpA at the hospital rheumatology clinic given their pattern of GP visits.
-We will do this by linking patients’ GP and hospital records to see if the predictions are true.
-If the algorithm is found to work effectively, we will look at how this could be used to identify patients with potentially undiagnosed axSpA in GP surgeries, who could then be referred earlier to the hospital clinic where a diagnosis of axSpA will be considered by a rheumatologist.
+Using data taken from patients’ GP records we will work with a company, IQVIA*, to develop a set of instructions (also known as an algorithm) that will predict if a patient will be diagnosed with axSpA, at the hospital rheumatology clinic, given their pattern of GP visits.
+As part of this work, some information from patients’ GP and hospital records will be linked to develop the algorithm and to see if the predictions are true.
+If the algorithm is found to work effectively, it could be used in the future to identify patients with potentially undiagnosed axSpA in GP surgeries, who could then be referred earlier to the hospital clinic where a diagnosis of axSpA could be considered by a rheumatologist.

 Workstream 2: Data Collection, Access and Processing